vijayanajay/projects/mystockapp/app/docs/data_fetcher.py.md

+**DEPRECATED - THIS DOCUMENTATION IS OUT OF DATE**

+**PLEASE REFER TO README.md IN THE PROJECT ROOT FOR CURRENT DOCUMENTATION.**

+This file may not reflect the current state of the data_fetcher.py implementation.
+It has been preserved for historical reference only.

 # File: D:/Code/projects/mystockapp/app/data_fetcher.py

 This module is responsible for fetching historical stock data, primarily using the `yfinance` library.
 It includes functionality for specifying the ticker, time period, and interval, and incorporates a basic caching mechanism to store and retrieve recently downloaded data locally.